na-na-hi/renget/archive/ProdiAgy.md

 #### -> written by a nerd who likes to optimize <-
 ###### -> “The reasonable man DAdapts himself to the model; the unreasonable one persists in trying to DAdapt the model to himself.
 Therefore all progress depends on the unreasonable man.“ <-
 ###### -> ==Nobody believed but me.== <-
-!!! info 24 August: Closer and Closer to Perfection.
+!!! info 26 August: Perfect general settings finally reached?
+Needs more testing on a variety of datasets, will update CivitAI later.

 # -> [PREVIEWS WITH THE RESULTS HERE (TO BE UPDATED)](https://civitai.com/user/ia3forchads/models) <-